How to securely access your Synology NAS drive with Enclave¶

 .

-Welcome to your own personal (dark) private network!
+Welcome to your own personal, dark private storage network!

 Supported Models¶

 This tutorial requires Docker to be installed on your Synology NAS drive which, at the time of writing, only runs on Synology NAS drives from the Plus Series product line (not the Value Series).
-Please see the Docker package for an up to date list of supported models.
+Please see the Synology Docker (DSM 6.2) or Container Manager (DSM 7.2) package for an up to date list of supported models.

 Series | Supported Models |